 Compact Raman Module for easy integration with major brand upright microscopes (Nikon, Olympus, Leica, Carl Zeiss)

-To better serve you, we would like to communicate with you about technical details.
-Please Contact Us for a quote.
+To better serve you, we would like to discuss your specific requirement, Please Contact Us for a quote.

 It is now possible to upgrade your existing upright microscope with Raman Spectroscopy capability by simply adding the uRaman module.